What Credit Score is Needed to Refinance Your Mortgage?

 The lender will start the underwriting process after you submit your refinance application.
 This is to check your financial information and see if you meet the requirements.
 They might look at your property value, check your job details, and review your credit history.

-When the review is complete, the lender will give you a loan estimate.
+The lender will give you a loan estimate when the review is complete.
 This document will show the final loan terms, such as the interest rate, loan term, closing costs, and monthly payments.
 Please read all the terms and conditions carefully before you agree to the loan.

 Once you accept the loan offer, the closing process starts.
 This includes reviewing and signing the final loan documents.
 It's essential to understand everything before you sign.
 Congratulations—you've successfully refinanced your mortgage!